Introducing a Parks Trust

-However, our research suggests that setting up a charitable Trust to care for a town or city's entire green space portfolio could truly secure and grow the benefits of parks for everyone, for generations to come, as the animation below explains.
+However, our research suggests that setting up a new, independent charity to care for a town or city's entire green space portfolio could truly secure and grow the benefits of parks for everyone, for generations to come, as the animation below explains.

 There are number of key benefits to the creation of a city-wide Parks Trust.

 Institutional focus and drive

 The advantage of a ‘purpose built’ charity is that from top to bottom, it will be absolutely focussed on the parks and green spaces of a city and how they can deliver for its people.
 Combining a mission with financial responsibility means it will be incentivised to generate funds, but never in a way which erodes its charitable purpose.
 Being outside of direct local authority control will also free individuals to deliver with a creativity and flair that is often difficult as part of a large organisation like a city council, as well as opening up new funding and investment opportunities.

 A city-wide Parks Trust will be able to maximise economies of scale in areas such as procurement and back office functions, but it won’t have to follow the bureaucratic processes that local government has to follow.
 Being focused on a single place, it will be able to combine this with detailed local knowledge and networking which a national organisation would struggle to develop.
 Being a charity, it will want to make every penny count, but being a large charity with multiple incomes, it won’t be easily hamstrung by one-off events or difficulties and will contribute positively to the local economy.

 People are supportive